aiidateam/aiida-core/docs/source/state/calculation_state.rst

 * ``account``: pass in a string the name of the account/project to use on the job-scheduler.
 * ``qos``: pass in a string the name of the quality-of-service to use on the job-scheduler.
 * ``import_sys_environment``: default=True.
 If True, the job-scheduling script will load the environment variables.
 * ``resources``: set the resources to be used by the calculation like the number of nodes, wall-time, ..., by passing a dictionary to  this method.
 The keys of this dictionary, i.e. the resources, depend  on the specific scheduler plugin that has to run them.
-Look at the  documentation of the scheduler (type is given by: ``calc.get_computer().get_scheduler_type()``).
+Look at the  documentation of the scheduler (type is given by: ``calc.computer.get_scheduler_type()``).
 * ``withmpi``: True or False, if True (the default) it will  call the executable as a parallel run.